IgnacioVelaz/galactic_tales/README.md

    pnpm start
    ```

-   This command will launch the application locally, typically at `http://localhost:3000`.
-You can access it using your web browser.
+   This command will launch the application locally, typically at `http://localhost:5173`.
+You can access it using cntrl + click over the URL from the terminal, or by accessing the URL directly on your browser

 2. Start the JSON server to access the books and users data: